 At their meeting on December 21, 2020, the Public Employees Retirement Board adopted a new set of actuarial assumptions, based on the recommendations in the 2020 experience study.
-Changes to the set of economic assumptions are phased in over four years.
-Below is a summary of the key assumption changes:
+Changes to the set of economic assumptions are phased in over four years, beginning with the January 1, 2021 valuation.
+Below is a summary of the key assumption changes in this valuation:

-- Price inflation assumption was lowered from 2.75% to 2.65%. - Investment return assumption was lowered from 7.50% to 7.30%. - Interest crediting rate on Cash Balance accounts decreased from 6.25% to 6.15%. - General wage inflation was lowered from 3.50% to 3.15%. - Salary merit increases were adjusted to better reflect observed experience. - An explicit assumption for administrative expenses was adopted as a component of the actuarial contribution rate and was set to 0.21% of pay. - Retirement rates were adjusted to better reflect observed experience. - Termination rates were adjusted to better reflect observed experience. - Mortality assumptions were changed to the Pub-2010 General Members (Above Median) Mortality Tables (100% of male rate for males, 95% of female rates for females), set back one-year, projected generationally using MP-2019 modified to 75% of the ultimate rates.
+- Price inflation assumption was lowered from 2.65% to 2.55%. - Investment return assumption was lowered from 7.30% to 7.20%. - Interest crediting rate on Cash Balance accounts decreased from 6.15% to 6.10%. - General wage inflation was lowered from 3.15% to 3.05%.

-APPENDIX D - GLOSSARY OF TERMS

 Actuarial Accrued Liability The difference between the actuarial present value of system benefits and the actuarial value of future normal costs.
 Also referred to as "accrued liability" or "actuarial liability".
 Actuarial Assumptions Estimates of future experience with respect to rates of mortality, disability, turnover, retirement, rate or rates of investment income and salary increases.
 Decrement assumptions (rates of mortality, disability, turnover and retirement) are generally based on past experience, often modified for projected changes in conditions.
 Economic assumptions (salary increases and investment income) consist of an underlying rate in an inflation-free environment plus a provision for a long-term average rate of inflation.
 Accrued Service Service credited under the system which was rendered before the date of the actuarial valuation.
 Actuarial Equivalent A single amount or series of amounts of equal actuarial value to another single amount or series of amounts, computed on the basis of appropriate assumptions.
 Actuarial Cost Method A mathematical budgeting procedure for allocating the dollar amount of the actuarial present value of retirement system benefit between future normal cost and actuarial accrued liability.
 Sometimes referred to as the "actuarial funding method".
 Experience Gain (Loss) The difference between actual experience and actuarial assumptions anticipated experience during the period between two actuarial valuation dates.
 Actuarial Present Value The amount of funds currently required to provide a payment or series of payments in the future.
 It is determined by discounting future payments at predetermined rates of interest and by probabilities of payment.
 Amortization Paying off an interest-discounted amount with periodic payments of interest and principal, as opposed to paying off with lump sum payment.
 Normal Cost The actuarial present value of retirement system benefits allocated to the current year by the actuarial cost method.

-Unfunded Actuarial Accrued

-Liability

-The difference between actuarial accrued liability and the valuation assets.
+Unfunded Actuarial Accrued Liability The difference between actuarial accrued liability and the valuation assets.
 Sometimes referred to as "unfunded actuarial liability" or "unfunded accrued liability".